• Skip to primary navigation

 Watch the balloon inflate.

-Another way to do this is to pour the baking soda directly into the jar and then quickly place the balloon over the top, but we’ve found this a bit trickier to do.
+Another way to do this is to pour the baking soda directly into the jar and then quickly place the balloon over the top, but we’ve found this a bit trickier.

 Extension Task

-Can you set up a fair experiment to investigate whether vinegar, lime or lemon juice produce the most gas?
-How will you be able to tell?
+Set up a fair experiment to investigate whether vinegar, lime or lemon juice produces the most gas?
+Think about how you can measure the amount of gas produced.

-Think about which conditions you need to keep the same…( amount of baking soda and amount of vinegar and lemon juice )
+Think about which conditions you need to keep the same…( amount of baking soda, amount of vinegar, and amount of vinegar and lemon juice )

-The balloon should inflate because adding the lemon juice/vinegar to the bicarbonate of soda creates a chemical reaction, when the two combine they create the gas carbon dioxide.
+The balloon should inflate because adding the lemon juice/vinegar to the bicarbonate of soda creates a chemical reaction.
+When the two combine they create carbon dioxide.
 The gas rises up into the balloon blowing it up.

 This is an example of a reaction between an acid ( lemon juice/vinegar ) and a base.